hk2906/hk2906.github.io/index.md

 [View on GitHub](https://github.com/hk2906/dynamic-desktops)

+**2022-23: AC4 Algorithm in Python**

+Implemented the AC4 algorithm for arc-consistency in python, and tested my implementation using instances of the N-Queens problem.

+**2022-23: Modelling Supply Chains **

+Created a representation of a supply chain problem in ePrime, such that a constraint solver could be used to find the optimal solution.

 **2022: Model-Driven Development of Questionnaires**

 Used the [Eclipse Modelling Framework](https://www.eclipse.org/modeling/emf/) to create a domain-specific language (DSL) for documenting and implementing questionnaires.
 Created a [Sirius](https://www.eclipse.org/sirius/overview.html)-based viewer for the graphical representation of questionnaires written in my DSL.
 Used the [Epsilon](https://www.eclipse.org/epsilon/) family of scripting languages to validate and automatically create functioning Java implementations of a questionnaire written in my DSL